FAQ

 Is the program in-person or remote?

-The program is hybrid.
-Most scholars will be in-person at internship sites throughout Southern New England and New York.
+The program is in-person.
+Most scholars work hybrid or entirely in-person schedules at internship sites throughout Southern New England and New York.
 Scholars are typically required to relocate for the summer.
-Many organizations are moving to hybrid work schedules, but some field-based internships will be entirely in-person.
-Fully remote internships are possible on a case-by-case basis but are not common.
+Fully remote internships are not expected.

 Can I choose my internship placement?

-Accepted scholars receive a catalog of all internship projects available for the summer.
-The catalog will include details on the work schedule (in-person or hybrid) and location as well as a description of the work to be completed.
-Scholars rank their top choices.
-YCS-ELI staff will match the scholar with a host site from their list.
+Accepted scholars rank their top choices.
+Once accepted, they receive a catalog of all internship projects available for the summer.
+The catalog will include details on the work schedule (in-person or hybrid), location, and a description of the work to be completed.
+Scholars will create a ranked list, and YCS-ELI staff will match the scholar with a host site from their list.

 I have not taken many science courses, but I am interested in the environment/conservation and am considering this as a career or for graduate school.
 Should I still apply?

 Yes!
 We do hope that students have a basic understanding of ecological principles.
 This could come from the classroom, volunteer, or personal learning experiences.
-We are looking for students who are motivated to dive into research and investigate issues in conservation.
+We are looking for motivated students to dive into research and investigate issues in conservation.
 At YCS-ELI, we explore connections between conservation and social justice, so any coursework that will allow you to contribute to such discussions positively is beneficial.

 Do I need to have field (outdoor) experience to be accepted?

-You do not need to have had extensive or direct time in the field; we hope to provide you with and prepare you for those experiences throughout the program.
-We expect applicants to be comfortable being outdoors in varying weather conditions and are excited about exploring the outdoors.
+No, you do not need to have had extensive or direct time in the field.
+We expect applicants to be comfortable outdoors in varying weather conditions and are excited about exploring the outdoors.

 Are scholars allowed to take classes over the summer?

-No. YCS-ELI is an intensive nine-week program with occasional mandatory evening and weekend activities.
+No, YCS-ELI is an intensive nine-week program with occasional mandatory evening and occasional weekend activities.
 We expect scholars’ full-time commitment to the program.
-Scholars do not get academic credit for activities at Yale University nor at their home institutions.

 Are scholars allowed to participate remotely from another country?